codatio/codat-docs/docs/using-the-api/push.md

 Note the following considerations when creating or updating data to help ensure consistency in the company's data.

-2. Pushing data and it’s effect on data consistency When pushing data to a platform through Codat if the push was successful then the data written is reflected nearly instantly in the data through the relevant data type API.
-So after successfully pushing an invoice to a platform that invoice is then visible when retrieving the data from Codat.
-This means that any calculation that might be made on this data is now inconsistent.
-For instance in the example above we use the AR position in relation between the AR data types and financial statement, in the same example, a AR position on a balance sheet and invoice data type pulled yesterday will differ if I push an invoice today.
-The invoice data type is now no longer internally consistent, there maybe have been many changes to invoices not seen between the lastSyncUtc and the maximum modeifiedDate of the invoices.
-This is important if you want to produce point in time reports or make use of the modifiedDate to pull only recent changes from the API.

-2. Pushing data race problems
+- If data is successfully created in the target platform, it will be visible almost immediately when retrieving that data type from Codat.
+If you produce point-in-time reports or make use of the `modifiedDate` to pull only recent changes from the API, this may mean your calculations built on this data are inconsistent.

+  For example, you may have checked your accounts receivable position based on the balance sheet and invoice data types pulled yesterday.
+If you then created an invoice today, this will cause a discrepancy as there may have been changes to invoices not seen between the `lastSyncUtc` and the maximum `modifiedDate` of the invoices.

-When pushing data to a platform it is important to be aware of other operations that are processing data that might cause inconsistency issues.
-Currently there is now coordination between the pull and push systems to guarantee consistency and correct ordering of operation.
-If a pull is currently underway for a data type at the same time that you push data to it, there is a small chance that the pulled data could overwrite the push data if a successful push is completed between the data fetch and the write to the standardized data API.
-As such we advise that you do not push a entity to a data type while that data type has an active pull.
+- There is no coordination between the pull and create / update systems to guarantee the correct order of operations.
+This means, if you trigger a push operation while a pull is in progress for a data type, there is a small chance that pulled data may overwrite pushed data in our API.
+Therefore, we recommend you do not create / update a data type while it has a pull in progress.

+## Read next

-- Next steps: Checkout guide on creating and invoice in Sage Intacct.
+Check out our guide on creating and invoice in Sage Intacct.
 (The new guide).